Ellipsoid fitting with the Cayley transform: Applications

 \subsection{Clustering}

-\Cref{alg:clustering} gives a clustering algorithm based on our ellipsoid fitting method that is similar to \cite[Algorithm 2]{paul2020}.
-The procedure is simple: Given data $X=\{x^{(i)}\}_{i=1}^n\subseteq\mathbb{R}^p$ with cluster assignments $\kappa=(\kappa_1,\dots,\kappa_n)$ (so $x^{(i)}$ belongs to cluster $\kappa_i$), at each step of the algorithm do (1) fit an ellipsoid $\mathcal{E}_j=(A_j,R_j,c_j)$ to data $\{x_i:\kappa_i=j\}$ in the $j$th cluster, then (2) for each $i$ and each $j$ assign $x^{(i)}$ to the cluster that minimizes the residual error $(\lVert A_jR_j(x^{(n)}-c_j)\rVert^2-1)^2$.
+\Cref{alg:clustering} gives an ellipsoid-based clustering algorithm similar to \cite[Algorithm 2]{paul2020}.
+The procedure is simple: Given $X=\{x^{(i)}\}_{i=1}^n\subseteq\mathbb{R}^p$ with cluster assignments $\kappa=(\kappa_1,\dots,\kappa_n)$ (so $x^{(i)}$ belongs to cluster $\kappa_i$), at each step do (1) fit an ellipsoid $\mathcal{E}_j=(A_j,R_j,c_j)$ to data $\{x_i:\kappa_i=j\}$ in the $j$th cluster, then (2) for each $i$ and $j$ assign $x^{(i)}$ to the cluster that minimizes the residual error $(\lVert A_jR_j(x^{(n)}-c_j)\rVert^2-1)^2$.
 Since the emphasis of this paper is on ellipsoid fitting, we leave detailed analysis of \Cref{alg:clustering} to future work.
-However, preliminary experiments shown in \Cref{fig:cluster1,fig:cluster2,,fig:cluster3} are promising: Ours is the only algorithm that gives good results in all cases when compared to $10$ other clustering algorithms implemented by the popular scikit-learn machine learning Python package \cite{sklearn2011}.
+However, preliminary experiments shown in \Cref{fig:cluster2,,fig:cluster3} are promising: Ours is the only algorithm that gives good results in both cases relative to clustering algorithms implemented by the scikit-learn Python package \cite{sklearn2011}.